Speedy1991/graphql_workshop/README.md

 ## Working through it
 This is a very exercise-heavy workshop.
 You'll finde the exercises in the _graphql_workshop/exercise[number]_ directory.
-Don't forget to change the used schema in the core settings (L51).
+Don't forget to change the used schema in the [settings](https://github.com/Speedy1991/graphql_workshop/blob/master/graphql_workshop/settings.py#L51).

 ## Helpful shortcuts
 - _TODO:_ This is **your** job